 2. No focus or general topic

 All the blogs I read tend to read focus on some general or specific area of interest.
 The topics interest me, I know I can expect more of the same and hence I keep coming back.
 Makes sense.
+Most bloggers also generally tend to have a specific type of product(s)or service(s) that they’d want to promote on the blog, which makes it easy to fashion content around that.
+And of course, they all probably know very well what is seo and all the other content metrics needed to hit the sweet spots on Google.
+There you have it, focus and structure.
 My blog varies wildly in width, quality, depth and (ir)regularity – probably to the point where my close friends and even my mother have lost any vague novelty interest by now.

 Perhaps it’s descriptive of me as a person.
 I’m interested in a whole bunch of confusing things, chatty have a lot to say and a lot of biases opinions about most things.
 I’m probably hard to conveniently tag.